mjhea0/awesome-fastapi/README.md

 - [Building a Stock Screener with FastAPI](https://www.youtube.com/watch?v=5GorMC2lPpk) - A you build a web-based stock screener with FastAPI, you'll be introduced to many of FastAPI's features, including pydantic models, dependency injection, background tasks, and SQLAlchemy integration.
 - [Building Web APIs Using FastAPI](https://www.youtube.com/watch?v=Pe66M8mn-wA) - Use FastAPI to build a web application programming interface (RESTful API).
 - [FastAPI - A Web Framework for Python](https://www.youtube.com/watch?v=PUhio8CprhI&list=PL5gdMNl42qynpY-o43Jk3evfxEKSts3HS) - See how to do numeric validations with FastAPI.
+- [FastAPI vs. Django vs. Flask](https://www.youtube.com/watch?v=9YBAOYQOzWs) - Explains when to use which framework and FastAPI internals w.r.t. performance.
 - [Serving Machine Learning Models As API with FastAPI](https://www.youtube.com/watch?v=mkDxuRvKUL8) - Build a machine learning API with FastAPI.

 ### Courses